zh1peng/EEGQC_GUI/README.md

 ### Requirement:
 1. EEGlab
 2. Matlab
-3. filesearch_regexp need to be in the path, it return file name and path with certain patter.
+3. filesearch_regexp need to be in the path, it returns the file name and path with a certain pattern.
 4. :disappointed:our lab is using Biosemi-64 system, data was preprocessed using EEGlab and FASTER (link to preprocess pipline reps).
     (haven't tested yet).
 5. :bear: Change regexp if your data set is not in 'Finalxxxxx.set' format.
 Current regexp is '^Final.*.set' (line 56).